UV: Why all the fuss?

 Young children, especially those younger than 6 months, require additional sun safety support, as their skin and eyes are more susceptible to damage.

 It’s not recommended to use sunscreen on babies under 6 months, so when at the beach or pool it’s even more important to keep their skin covered in UPF50+ rated swimwear styles designed just for them.

 UPF50+ rated garments and accessories provide maximum sun protection as they block 98% of the UV rays.

 You can protect your kids from UV rays TicTasTogs fun and fresh UPF50+ children’s swimwear.

-View the full TicTasTogs range of kids swimwear.
+View the full TicTasTogs range of kids swimwear and UV 400 sunglasses.
 All styles offer great body coverage and are made with our long lasting soft-on-the-skin fabric.

-Receive 15% off your first order by joining our fun-in-the-sun community.
+Receive 15% off your first order with code SUNNY.

-If you’d like to know more about sun safety advice from the Cancer Council go here.
+If you’d like to know more about sun safety advice visit the Cancer Council.